JHarrison712/Scripts/README.md

-# Scripts for Linux & Windows & other products
+# Scripts for Linux & Windows